-An alternative way of examining extreme heat trends is to consider the average hottest day in each month during June-September in each county in Texas.
-12 This metric is more sensitive to exceptional heat events than to sustained heat.
+An alternative way of examining extreme heat trends is to consider the average hottest day in each month during June-September in each county in Texas.^{xii} This metric is more sensitive to exceptional heat events than to sustained heat.
 It also enables us to use longer historical records, as this metric is not sensitive to changes in observing time.

-Looked at this way, there is a very slight downward trend in extreme heat over the long term.
-This trend reflects the general pattern over the continental United States, where the most exceptional heat occurred back in the

-1930s, with this summer across the United States being in a virtual tie with 1936 for warmest summer on record.
-The cause of this downward trend, which is in contrast to mean and extreme temperatures in all other seasons, may be related to the expansion of irrigation in the mid-20th century.
-Whatever the cause of the long-term slight downward trend, it appears to have reversed, with a substantial increase in extreme monthly heat in recent decades.
-Recent extreme monthly high temperatures have tended to be higher than the historic mean.
+Looked at this way, the picture is mixed.
+Overall, during the first half of the temperature record, extreme monthly summertime temperatures tended to be higher than during the second half of the temperature record.
+This trend reflects the general pattern over the continental United States, where the most exceptional heat occurred back in the 1930s.
+The average daily maximum temperatures during the summer across the United States were actually highest in 1936, although the next four warmest were in 1999 and later, including 2022.^{xiii} The cause of this downward trend, which is in contrast to mean and extreme temperatures in all other seasons, may be related to the expansion of irrigation in the mid-20th century.^{xiv} Whatever the cause of the longterm slight downward trend, it appears to have reversed, with a substantial increase in extreme monthly heat in recent decades.
+Within Texas, recent extreme monthly high temperatures have tended to be higher than the historic mean, and there has been an increase of more than two degrees over the past fifty years.

-Extreme low temperatures during the winter months exhibit a stronger and more robust trend.
-Despite year-to-year fluctuations that are much larger for extreme cold than extreme heat, there is a long-term warming trend in monthly extreme cold temperatures across Texas, and the trend is larger in recent decades.
+Extreme low temperatures during the winter months exhibit a stronger and more robust trend.^{xv} Despite year-to-year fluctuations that are much larger for extreme cold than extreme heat, there is a long-term warming trend in monthly extreme cold temperatures across Texas over the entire period of record as well as over the last half-century.
 Although they are much noisier, the absolute coldest temperature during winter shows similar long-term variations, with the extreme cold during 2021 easily identifiable.

 No matter the metric, extreme cold is no longer as extreme as it used to be.
 This is broadly consistent with expectations: extreme cold air comes from the Arctic, which in general is warming faster than other parts of the globe.
-There have been some studies in recent years debating whether loss of Arctic sea ice and overall Arctic warming leads to changes in weather patterns that favor more intense incursions of Arctic air, but this tendency, if present, has not been strong enough in Texas to stop the accelerating rise of extreme cold temperatures.
-This warming of extreme cold temperatures in Texas, much more rapid than warming of average temperatures, is consistent with what has been observed elsewhere in the Northern Hemisphere and is inconsistent with the argument that loss of Arctic sea ice is enhancing extreme cold over the continents.17
+There have been some studies in recent years debating whether loss of Arctic sea ice and overall Arctic warming leads to changes in weather patterns that favor more intense incursions of Arctic air^{xvi}, but this tendency, if present, has not been strong enough in Texas to stop the accelerating rise of extreme cold temperatures.
+This warming of extreme cold temperatures in Texas, much more rapid than warming of average temperatures, is consistent with what has been observed elsewhere in the Northern Hemisphere and is inconsistent with the argument that loss of Arctic sea ice is enhancing extreme cold over the continents.^{xvii}